 The Powerpuff Girls episode "Reeking Havoc": Buttercup asks Blossom where she got a giant match to battle a giant fart monster.

 Blossom: Same place I got the giant jar from, silly.
-Season one, episode two... remember?
+Season 1, Episode 2... remember?

 In "Keen on Keane", the Professor recalls a bad experience with a cat that made him "jump off a building", a nod to the episode "Cat Man Do".